zahra640/zahra640/README.md

 ## About me
-🎓 I am a software engineering student.
+🎓 I am a software engineering student with an Area of Emphasis in Artificial Intellegence

 ## My skills
 - 💻 languages: C, Java, JavaScript, Python, HTML, SQL